 As industrial production spreads across the world of Ukss, there are some who worry that their pollution may cause irreparable damage to the natural world.
 In an attempt to preemptively find a solution to this problem, a group of ecologically minded ritualists gathered together to create the Sky Preserve.

-Intended as a model of responsible urban living, The Sky Preserve is a modern city born aloft on an enchanted mountain, pulled from the barren lands of the TBD desert.
+Intended as a model of responsible urban living, The Sky Preserve is a modern city born aloft on an enchanted mountain, pulled from the barren lands of the Crimson Badlands.
 It is home to about 40,000 people and it flies in a lazy circuit around Mu's southern savannah.
 It trades finished cloth with the lowland empires, but after transportation costs, these industries barely break even.
 It is largely subsidized for its biological research by lowland monarchs and magicians who either agree with their mission or cynically want to exploit it for their own ends.

 The Tree of Sages

 It is known among the scholars, engineers, and magicians of Ukss that the wisest among them need never die.
 If they are willing to face the perils of a long and dangerous pilgrimage, they may take themselves to an isolated valley in the Haven mountains to find there The Tree of Sages.
 If the Tree finds them worthy, it will take the soul from their body and absorb it into its branches, where the now-immortal sage may commune with their fellows until the end of time.

 Seekers of knowledge will sometimes seek out the Tree of Sages to answer their questions and provide guidance to their research or inventions.
 When queried, the Tree will grow faces, like wooden masks, through which its sage-spirits may speak.
 Since the tree contains hundreds of sages, gathered over centuries, any of whom could speak to any question, the "answers" given are usually more like symposiums (or, less charitably, "massive arguments").
 Nonetheless, a discerning student could learn much, provided they don't lose patience first.